 (3) Steel rollers used exclusively for asphalt, bituminous surface work, and preparation of paving sub-base materials; and

 (4) Cranes, draglines, or equipment on which the operator's cab and boom rotate as a unit.

-3.9 What are there requirements for ROPS?
+3.10 What are the requirements for ROPS?
 Each ROPS must have a: